mitchg10/course-extractor/README.md

    - The web interface will open automatically

 2. **Processing PDFs**
-   - Drag and drop PDF files onto the interface
-   - Or click "Choose Files" to select them
+   - Drag and drop PDF files onto the interface or click "Choose Files" to select them
+   - Fill in metadata fields (program, semester, year) for each file
    - Click "Extract Course Data"
    - Wait for processing to complete

 3. **Accessing Results**
    - Individual CSVs will be saved in `data/individual/`
    - Combined CSV will be saved in `data/combined/`
+   - Underenrolled courses (fewer than 6 students) will be saved in a separate CSV
    - Download links will appear after processing

 4. **Monitoring & Troubleshooting**